-Let’s face it, Lanzarote used to have a bad reputation.
-I can even remember the bad old days when it was sometimes referred to as Lanzagrotty.
-Yet Lanzarote in my experience is an island of geographical, cultural and artistic interest.
+Lanzarote is an island of geographical, cultural and artistic interest.
 Small enough that you can comfortably visit most places on the island in a week and blessed with decent weather for most of the year.
+Lanzarote offers both winter sun and summer heat making it the perfect all year round destination.

 Cesar Manrique is the name you hear a lot in Lanzarote.
 A compatriot of Picasso, Manrique was born and died on Lanzarote.
 It was Manrique who suggested that all the buildings be painted in local colours, mainly white, and that none should be highrise.
 Manrique is to Lanzarote what Gaudi is to Barcelona.
 He designed many of the key buildings on the island and, as you drive around, you will see his intriguing mobiles on many roundabouts.
 Artist, designer, architect and lover of the Canarian way of life, Manrique left his mark on a Spanish island that is well worth a visit.
 Drag yourself away from the sun lounger and hit the highlights of Lanzarote.